 - Is the APR fixed or variable? — This will determine if your interest rate stays the same or changes based on the market.

 - Origination fees — Are there origination fees for taking out a private loan?
+Any other loan fees?

 - Repayment term — This is how long you have to pay back your private student loans.
+Your loan terms will affect your monthly payment.

 - Minimum and maximum loan amounts — Review the minimum amount you can borrow up to the maximum amount you can borrow, so you can ensure you can borrow what you need.

 - Eligibility requirements — What is required to be eligible for private student loans with the specific financial institution you’re considering?
+Do you need a good credit history?
+What do you need for the loan application process?

 - Any discounts — Some financial institutions offer a 0.25% autopay discount, a loyalty discount for being a current customer (such as with Wells Fargo), etc.